ladisk/LDAQ/docs/source/visualization.rst

         }
     }

 Notice the different names of the sources.
-Each name corresponds to the name of the acquisition source, defined in the acquisition class (see `first example <simple_start.html>`_).
+Each name corresponds to the name of the acquisition source, defined in the acquisition class (see `first example <simple_start.html>`_ and `using multiple sources <multiple_sources.html>`_ example).

 It is important to note that the subplot locations are the same for all acquisition sources, but the indices of the data are different.

 For example, the subplot at location (0, 0) will containt the plots from source "DataSource1" with indices 0 and 1, and the plots from source "DataSource2" with indices 0.

 Channel vs. channel plot